faiface/generics/README.md

 This will install the `generics` command and you should be able to use it just by typing its name (if you have your [`$PATH` set up correctly](https://golang.org/doc/code.html)).

 I have taken measures to prevent you from running this in production.
-Pleas, do **not** run this in production.
+Please, do **not** run this in production.
 The single measure taken is that this program only translates a single file.
 This means that generic functions and types are only usable within that one file.

 Here's a trivial example.